Posterior covariance information criterion for general loss functions: Funding

-The authors would like to thank Akifumi Okuno, Hironori Fujisawa, Yoshiyuki Ninomiya, and Yusaku Ohkubo for providing them with fruitful discussions.
 This work was supported by Japan Society for the Promotion of Science (JSPS) [Grant Nos.
-19K20222, 21H05205, 21K12067], the Japan Science and Technology Agency's Core Research for Evolutional Science and Technology (JST CREST) [Grant No. JPMJCR1763], and the MEXT Project for Seismology toward Research Innovation with Data of Earthquake (STAR-E) [Grant No. JPJ010217].
+19K20222, 21H05205, 21K12067], the Japan Science and Technology Agency's Core Research for Evolutional Science and Technology (JST CREST) [Grant No. JPMJCR1763], and the MEXT Project for Seismology toward Research Innovation with Data of Earthquake (STAR-E) [Grant No. JPJ010217]. \reviseend